DM587/dm561.github.io/_exercises/sheet5.md

 In each iteration, the random surfer selects an outgoing link from his current web page, and follows that link.
-We consider the small Web network of the picture, consisting of only four sites linked together as shown.
+We consider the small Web network of the picture, consisting of only six sites linked together as shown.